Frequently Asked Questions

 When will my order ship?

 - Incense, Devotional Items, Etc.: 1-3 business days, rarely up to 10 business days

 - During high-volume periods (around Easter/Pascha, Thanksgiving, and Christmas) large orders may be delayed

-When ordering, please patiently keep in mind that all of our icons are hand-crafted.
+When ordering, please patiently keep in mind that all of our icons are hand-crafted and made to order.
 If you need your order by a certain date, include it in the order comments and we will do our best to accommodate your request.